taci4min/CypherTestBin/README.md

 Operating system support
 ---
-Cypherium is compatible with Mac, Windows, and Linux operating systems.
+Cypherium is compatible with Mac, Windows, and Linux operating systems.Now we just provide Mac and Linux platform TestBin.

 Public iP for VPS is needed
 --